Event detail for site: St Kynemark

 The exact origins of the house are unclear; it was probably founded in the thirteenth century but was perhaps established at an earlier date.

 Knowles and Hadcock (Medieval Religious Houses, p.
-462)suggest that the house was likely founded soon after the Norman Conquest and that the site (at Crossway Green) may have previously accommodated a Celtic community which was then reconstituted as an Augustinian house.
+462) suggest that the house was likely founded soon after the Norman Conquest and that the site (at Crossway Green) may have previously accommodated an early medieval community which was then reconstituted as an Augustinian house.

 Gwent In Prehistory and Early History: The Gwent County History, ed.
 Miranda Aldhouse-Green and Ray Howell (University of Wales: Cardiff, 2004)